DNSSEC-Provisioning/Multi-signer/multi-signer_test_set_up_on_KNOT.md

 * Parameters set with testing in mind
 * No journal file (journal-content: none)
 * Full zone file always loadded from disc (zonefile-load: whole)
-* All changes made to zone through nsupdate/knot cli written to zone without delay
+* All changes made to zone through knot cli written to zone without delay

 #### Check Knot configuration and zone file